MConfuse/PureCompetence/README.md

 # PureCompetence
+NOTE: This is totally outdated and has been thrown out the window 10 Months ago :D

 A Java Discord Bot.

 Me and my Contributor are still fairly new to Coding we're learning with every line of Code,